Somainer/lisa-lang/README.md

 * `and` Accepts arbitrary queries, the result query will match if all queries match.
 * `or` Accepts arbitrary queries, the result query will match if one of the queries match.
 * `but` Accepts a query, the result query will not match if this query matches.
-* `lisa` Accepts an expression evaluated to boolean, the result query will match if the expression is true.
+* `?` Accepts an expression evaluated to boolean, the result query will match if the expression is true.
 * `execute-lisa` Just runs the accepted expression and do nothing to the result.
 * `=` is the unifier that unifies two expressions.
 * `<-` Accepts one symbol and an expression, evaluate the expression and unify the result to that symbol.